For reasons we can’t understand, Koh Lipe is often forgotten about compared to other popular Thai islands.

 As the name suggests, Sunrise Beach is the place to stay if you love watching the sun ascend into the sky each morning.

-Located on the eastern side of Koh Lipe, Sunrise beach is recommended by many as the best area to stay.
-The resorts have flocked to fill this demand, meaning most of the high-end hotels and resorts are located on Sunrise Beach.
-Don’t panic though, there are still several budget options available for the travellers watching the pennies.
+Sunrise beach on the eastern side of Koh Lipe is recommended by many as the best area to stay.
+The resorts have flocked to fill this demand, meaning most of the high-end hotels and resorts are on Sunrise Beach.
+Don’t panic, though, because there are still several budget options available for the travellers watching the pennies.

-Just off the shore, you’ll find a colorful underwater world which remains largely interrupted.
+Just off the shore, you’ll find a colourful underwater world that remains largely interrupted.
 This is mainly thanks to the small amount of boat traffic on this side of the island.